 You can compare different product images to see what works best in terms of angles, lighting, and styling.
 A/B testing will reveal which images most effectively showcase the product and entice customers to make a purchase.

 Similarly, you can A/B test image layouts.
-If you’re running an ad campaign, you may want to test layouts such as a single image, a carousel, or even a video.
+If you’re running an ad campaign, you may want to test layouts such as a single image, a carousel, or even your explainer video.

 6. Page structure

 With page structure, there are lots of different changes you could make.

 You might A/B test the placement of your call-to-action button to see if moving it from the top of the page to the middle of the page increases conversions.
 You could test a sticky navigation bar against a standard fixed navbar, or see if featuring your social proof directly under the hero section keeps people scrolling down the page.

 Since page structure is such a broad area, remember to test only one thing at a time through A/B testing!